Star Trek: Generations3 Stars

 - Release Date

-Paramount approached producer Rick Berman in 1992, just under a year The Undiscovered Country was released, to develop ideas for a feature film starring The Next Generation’s Captain Jean-Luc Picard and company.
+Paramount approached producer Rick Berman in 1992, just under a year after The Undiscovered Country was released, to develop ideas for a feature film starring The Next Generation’s Captain Jean-Luc Picard and company.
 The Next Generation’s head writers and story consultants, Ronald D. Moore and Brannon Braga, teamed with Berman and others to conceive the story, while Moore and Braga penned the screenplay in May of 1993.
 As usual with Star Trek films, the story depended much on how much William Shatner and Leonard Nimoy were willing to participate.
-Nimoy declined an offer to direct and costar, citing problems with the script, and a particular blandness in his proposed lines that Paramount refused to take the time to correct.
+Nimoy declined an offer to direct and costar, citing problems with the script, and a particular blandness in his proposed dialogue that Paramount refused to correct.
 Nimoy claimed lines written for him could be spoken by anyone—and, as it turns out, he was right.
-When he turn down the offer, the same dialogue was given to James Doohan with no changes.
+When he turned down the offer, the same dialogue was given to James Doohan with no changes.
 Shatner agreed to make an extended appearance, and so Moore and Braga wrote around that.
 All of The Next Generation would star in the film, of course, whereas the original series’ Enterprise crew made intermittent appearances.
 Deforest Kelley, who appeared on the first episode of The Next Generation, couldn’t get approval from the studio’s on-set health insurance goons to appear, so his lines were given to Walter Koenig.
 Nichelle Nichols and George Takei did not appear.

 After Nimoy and filmmaker Nicholas Meyer (The Wrath of Khan and The Undiscovered Country) both refused to return to the director’s chair, Paramount settled on David Carson, whose experience was limited to television—in particular, some early episodes of Deep Space Nine and the excellent episodes of The Next Generation entitled “Yesterday’s Enterprise” and “The Next Phase”.
 Proceeding under Paramount and the producers’ watchful eyes, Carson had a $35 million budget and limited resources, in part because Generations proved to be a test.
 If The Next Generation crew’s film could make a profit, then more films would follow.
 But this meant Paramount forced Carson to shoot on the cheap.
 When a Klingon Bird of Prey detonates in space, the footage was the same explosion from The Undiscovered Country.
 For the big finale’s destruction of the Enterprise, they simply used television-grade ship models and sets from the TV series, even though they were designed specifically for lower resolution TV screens and therefore lacked detail.
 No matter, since their demolition allowed future films with The Next Generation crew to harbor more elaborate ships, sometimes constructed completely with computer-generated effects as technologies improved.